-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Minor home modifications are those physical adaptations to a member’s home, required by the service plan, that are necessary to ensure the member's health, welfare and safety, or that enable the member to function with greater independence in the home.
+Minor home modifications (MHMs) are those physical adaptations to a member’s home, required by the service plan, that are necessary to ensure the member's health, welfare and safety, or that enable the member to function with greater independence in the home.
 Such adaptations may include the installation of ramps and grab-bars, widening of doorways, modification of bathroom facilities, or installation of specialized electric and plumbing systems that are necessary to accommodate the medical equipment and supplies necessary for the member’s welfare.
 Excluded are those adaptations or improvements to the home that are of general utility, and are not of direct medical or remedial benefit to the member, such as carpeting, roof repair, central air conditioning, etc. Adaptations that add to the total square footage of the home are excluded from this benefit.

 All services are provided in accordance with applicable state or local building codes.
-Modifications are not made to settings that are leased, owned or controlled by waiver providers.
-The state allows a member to select a relative or legal guardian, other than a spouse, to be the member’s provider for this service if the relative or legal guardian meets the requirements to provide this service.
+Modifications are not made to settings that are leased, owned or controlled by providers contracted with the managed care organization (MCO).
+The state allows a member to select a relative or legal guardian, other than a spouse, to be the member’s provider for this service if the relative or legal guardian meets the requirements to provide this type of service.

 6610 Responsibilities Pertaining to Minor Home Modifications